digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/install.rst

 **Install the Daml SDK**

-1. From the root directory, run the following command to install the `Daml SDK <https://docs.daml.com/getting-started/installation.html>`_:
+1. From the root directory, run the following command to install the :doc:`Daml SDK </getting-started/installation>`:

    .. code-block:: bash